StratusGrid/terraform-account-starter/README.md

 ## StratusGrid Standards we assume

-* All resource names and name tags shall use `_` and not `-`s
+- All resource names and name tags shall use `_` and not `-`s
-* StratusGrid mostly follows the file names outlined [here](https://www.terraform-best-practices.com/code-structure), we use a `providers.tf` file for provider specific information
+- StratusGrid mostly follows the file names outlined [here](https://www.terraform-best-practices.com/code-structure), we use a `providers.tf` file for provider specific information
-* StratusGrid mainly uses the AWS provider, and this provider supports provider level tagging.
+- StratusGrid mainly uses the AWS provider, and this provider supports provider level tagging.
 We use that whenever possible, some resources don't explicitly support it so tags need to be checked.
-* The old naming standard for common files such as inputs, outputs, providers, etc was to prefix them with a `-`, this is no longer true as it's not POSIX compliant.
+- The old naming standard for common files such as inputs, outputs, providers, etc was to prefix them with a `-`, this is no longer true as it's not POSIX compliant.
 Our pre-commit hooks will fail with this old standard.
-* StratusGrid generally follows the TerraForm standards outlined [here](https://www.terraform-best-practices.com/naming)
+- StratusGrid generally follows the TerraForm standards outlined [here](https://www.terraform-best-practices.com/naming)

 ## Repo Knowledge

 This repo has several base requirements
-* This repo is based upon the AWS `~> 4.6.0` provider
+- This repo is based upon the AWS `~> 4.9.0` provider
-* The following packages are installed via brew: `tflint`, `terrascan`, `terraform-docs`, `gitleaks`, `tfsec`, `pre-commit`, `tfsec`
+- The following packages are installed via brew: `tflint`, `terrascan`, `terraform-docs`, `gitleaks`, `tfsec`, `pre-commit', 'sops`, `coreutils`
+- This assumes SOPs v3.7.2
-* Install `bash` through Brew for Bash 5.0, otherwise it will fail with the error that looks like `declare: -g: invalid option`
+- Install `bash` through Brew for Bash 5.0, otherwise it will fail with the error that looks like `declare: -g: invalid option`
-* If you need more tflint plugins, please edit the `.tflint.hcl` file with the instructions from [here](https://github.com/terraform-linters/tflint)
+- If you need more tflint plugins, please edit the `.tflint.hcl` file with the instructions from [here](https://github.com/terraform-linters/tflint)
-* It's highly recommend that you follow the Git Pre-Commit Instructions below, these will run in GitHub though they should be ran locally to reduce issues
+- It's highly recommend that you follow the Git Pre-Commit Instructions below, these will run in GitHub though they should be ran locally to reduce issues
-* By default Terraform docs will always run so our auto generated docs are always up to date
+- By default Terraform docs will always run so our auto generated docs are always up to date
-* This repo has been tested with [awsume](https://stratusgrid.atlassian.net/wiki/spaces/TK/pages/1564966913/Awsume)
+- This repo has been tested with [awsume](https://stratusgrid.atlassian.net/wiki/spaces/TK/pages/1564966913/Awsume)

+### SOPs and Terraform

+See the [README_SOPs.md](README_SOPs.md) for how to use and configure SOPs.

 ### TFSec